Direct numerical simulations of turbulent jets: vortex-interface-surfactant interactions: Concluding remarks

 Declaration of Interests.
 The authors report no conflict of interest.\\

 This work is supported by the Engineering and Physical Sciences Research Council, United Kingdom, through the EPSRC MEMPHIS (EP/K003976/1) and PREMIERE (EP/T000414/1) Programme Grants.
 O.K.M. acknowledges funding from PETRONAS and the Royal Academy of Engineering for a Research Chair in Multiphase Fluid Dynamics.
 We acknowledge HPC facilities provided by the Research Computing Service (RCS) of Imperial College London for the computing time.
+AAC-P acknowledge the support from the Royal Society through a University Research Fellowship (URF/R/180016), an Enhancement Grant (RGF/EA/181002) and two NSF/CBET-EPSRC grants (Grant Nos.
+EP/S029966/1 and EP/W016036/1).
 D.J. and J.C. acknowledge support through HPC/AI computing time at the Institut du Developpement et des Ressources en Informatique Scientifique (IDRIS) of the Centre National de la Recherche Scientifique (CNRS), coordinated by GENCI (Grand Equipement National de Calcul Intensif) Grant 2022 A0122B06721.